mcandre/tinyrick/DEVELOPMENT.md

 # OVERVIEW

-cargo-tinyrick's own compilation process is compatible with standard `cargo`.
+tinyrick's own compilation process is compatible with standard `cargo`.
 We wrap some common workflows with `make` tasks for convenience.

 # BUILDTIME REQUIREMENTS